-How exactly does treatment help us to grow as human beings, especially beyond the grip of addiction?
+How exactly does treatment help us to grow as human beings, especially beyond the grip of substance abuse and addiction?

 - When you participate in inpatient treatment for abuse, you will have help from professionals who are trained to manage a safe transition from addiction into sobriety.
 This means that if you have difficulties while coming off of the substance, professionals can help you with any problem that may occur.
 It also means you can speak to them directly about what is going on and learn how to overcome it.

 - Inpatient treatment also allows you to benefit from years of experience of helping addicts.
 It may be difficult to accept trusting others, but the value of this interaction can’t be overstated.
-When you are around others who’ve experienced similar situations hundreds of times you can rely on their ability to see the problem from every angle and every possibility and that means you can focus on your own needs in order to change into the person we want to be.
+When you are around others who’ve experienced similar situations hundreds of times, you can rely on their ability to see the problem from every angle and every possibility, and that means you can focus on your needs to change into the person we want to be.

 A Transition into Better Health

-Imagine for example the length of time in which substances have played a role as a way to minimize problems.
-Now, imagine you had instead dealt with those problems in a way that truly allowed you to complete them and move on.
+Imagine for example the length of time in which substance abuse and addiction have played a role as a way to minimize problems.
+Now, suppose you had instead dealt with those issues in a way that truly allowed you to complete them and move on.
 Your life might look very different — less stressful, with more time to enjoy the things you are passionate about.